 This document should be read in conjunction with the main, separate Genital Herpes Simplex article.

 Aetiology, epidemiology, transmission, presentation, complications and differential diagnosis of infection with herpes simplex virus (HSV) are dealt with in the main article and will not be discussed here.
 This article concentrates on the management issues specific to genital herpes infection during pregnancy.

-New 2014 consensus guidelines bring together previous British Association for Sexual Health and HIV (BASHH) and Royal College of Obstetricians and Gynaecologists (RCOG) guidelines.
-Advice in this article is based on these UK guidelines.
+The most recent UK guideline is the 2014 British Association for Sexual Health and HIV (BASHH) and Royal College of Obstetricians and Gynaecologists (RCOG).
+Advice in this article is based on this UK guideline.